 Below, I’ve included a few key details about each device.
 You can click on the name of each mode for additional information about what to expect when you get the device and to read customer reviews.
 You can also find a detailed feature comparison between the models on MDHearingAid’s website.

 According to MDHearingAid, the AIR is the company’s best-selling model.
-It includes improved noise reduction and additional features that the PRO doesn’t have.
+It includes improved noise reduction and additional features that the company’s original PRO device didn’t have.

 The Air model also includes feedback cancellation technology to prevent whistling.
 In addition to watching TV, having conversations and talking on the phone, the Air is also recommended for noisy environments.